-At Salt digital recruitment agency we understand that careers are constantly evolving, and our aspirations and skills no longer fit into one neat career box.
+At Salt, a global, award-winning digital recruitment agency we understand that careers are constantly evolving, and our aspirations and skills no longer fit into one neat career box.
 One person who knows this is Leadership Development Specialist and Executive Coach Alexandru Popa-Antohi.
 We spoke with Alexandru to find out more about his interesting international career, how and why he created a career bringing Technology and Coaching together, and the benefits of coaching on leaders and their teams.

 How would you describe your current role?

 I have set-up my own independent practice where I focus on three key areas: one to one executive coaching for Technology business leaders, systemic team coaching for leadership teams and making leadership development work ‘stick’.

 Prior to this, I was a Leadership Development Manager at Vodafone Group, based in the global HQ in London.
 I worked there for four years and I co-architected the global Performance Development learning programme – the first digital end-to-end offering of this kind for the organisation.
 This impacted over 8,000 leaders and over 100,000 employees in 26 countries.